See stunning photography at a FREE museum in Balboa Park.

 1. It's free, although a small donation is appreciated.

-2. It has the distinction of being only one of three museums in America, solely dedicated to the photographic and film arts.
+2. It's only one of three museums in America solely dedicated to photographic and film arts.

 3. The Museum of Photographic Arts has an enchanting setting at Balboa Park, along the spanish-inspired El Prado Boulevard across from the Lily Pond.

 4. The Museum was founded in 1972 by a group of local artists and patrons, but officially opened at the Balboa Park location in 1983.

 5. The Museum of Photographic Arts attracts 100,000 visitors a year.